 6. Wearing Belly belt

-Hospitals provide you with belly belt after a C-section.
+Hospitals provide you with a belly belt after a C-section.
 It is highly recommended to wear belly wrap, it will not only help you with a lot of support around your abdominal area but also it will help you get in shape by shrinking your abdominal muscles quickly.

 7. Avoid stairs

 Avoid going up and down the stairs for at least two weeks.
 If you really have to depend on your house configuration, room, bathroom, and kitchen location, then be careful to do it once or twice only if you think you are ready also your body is ready to handle this.

 After delivery, it takes about 3 to 5 days to have a milk supply right away.
 For both of my deliveries, it took a couple of days to get the right amount of supply.
-This made my babies lose more than 10% of their birth weight, so I had to supplement to meet their eating requirements as per the pediatrician advice.
+This made my babies lose more than 10% of their birth weight, so I had to supplement to meet their eating requirements as per the pediatrician’s advice.
 Always consult your doctor.

-If you are a first-time mom and you are planning to breastfeed it is always a good idea to have a lactation consultant help you how to latch on your baby.
-It seems really easy but some babies are hard to latch on.
+If you are a first-time mom and are planning to breastfeed, it is always a good idea to have a lactation consultant help you how to latch your baby.
+It seems really easy, but some babies are hard to latch.
 Hospitals offer a lactation class at the hospital for new moms.
 Those are really helpful.

-For c-section moms, placing a pillow in your lap to elevate baby for nursing, That way, you don’t have to bend for your baby, instead, bring baby closer on a reasonable height and position to nurse.
+For c-section moms, placing a pillow in your lap to elevate the baby for nursing; that way, you don’t have to bend for your baby.
+Instead, bring the baby closer to a reasonable height and position to nurse.

 Watch out for any excessive bleeding after delivery.
 It should decrease with time/days.
-Anything that is heavier than a previous day tells you are overdoing it and your body needs rest.
+Bleeding heavier than a previous day tells you are overdoing it, and your body needs rest.

 10. Dealing with Constipation